ciyer87/Portfolio/README.md

 # Portfolio

-A professional portfolio page to spotlight my work as a full stack web developer for potential employers.
+A professional portfolio page to spotlight my work as a full stack web deeloper for potential employers.

 ===================================================================================================================================

 ## User Story

-AS AN employer
+AS AN employer:

-I WANT to view a potential employee's deployed portfolio of work samples

-SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+I WANT to view a potential employee's deployed portfolio of work samples So That I can review samples of their work and assess whether they're a good candidate for an open position

 ====================================================================================================================================

 ## Acceptance Criteria

 GIVEN I need to sample a potential employee's previous work

 WHEN I load their portfolio